 The Lone Star Hiking Trail meanders through the pine-filled Sam Houston National Forest for 96 miles with an additional 32 miles of loops for a total of 129 miles.
 With 15 trailheads, it’s easy to break up the walk in smaller sections that can be completed in a day.

-One of the Outbound Adventurers and I have had our share of mishaps on the Lone Star Hiking Trail, including this great example of what not to do in the great outdoors.
-Between droughts, controlled burns and flash floods, we've faced a number of challenges in meeting our goal to walk the whole trail over the course of a few years' camping seasons.
+My best friend, Jessi, and I have had our share of mishaps on the Lone Star Hiking Trail.
+Between droughts, controlled burns and flash floods, we’ve faced a number of challenges in meeting our goal to walk the whole trail over the course of a few years’ camping seasons.

 On a damp February Saturday, we headed out, undaunted, to explore the area between trailheads 14 and 15, a segment called Winters Bayou.
 These are a few of the haunting and beautiful sights that greeted us when we entered the quiet woods.

 Of course, a trip along the Lone Star Hiking Trail can’t be uneventful for us.
 This time was no exception.

 We made it 5.5 miles, then drove to another trailhead to camp nearby for the evening.
 We had expected a bit of rain, but a glowing cell phone screen at 2:45 in the morning alight with a radar showing the full spectrum of green to red was enough to make us break camp and retreat to the RAV4.

 Fortunately, they’re built for such emergencies, but it was the first time I have ever abandoned a campsite in the middle of the night.

 As beautiful as it is, the Lone Star Hiking Trail seems to mean bad news for me!

 Before the eventful evening, I was so inspired by the soft colors of the hike, I decided to curate a color palette based on what I had seen.
 With colors like these surrounding me, I’d have even more inspiration to get out and explore my world — stormy or not!